Free Church Budgeting Template and Guide

 The best way to raise funds for a specific program is to host a fundraising event.
 These events can range in size but are an effective way to engage with the community and stakeholders before launching a new program or project.

 Most churches rent out their main halls for events.
 While the most common event may be weddings, modern church halls can also host corporate events and even music concerts.
-Renting out your hall is a great way to bring in revenue without having to do much work.
+Renting out your hall is a great way to bring in revenue without doing much work.

 6. Ministry Products